 How terms and conditions are displayed in the short code version of the checkout.

-existBlock version of CheckoutIn the center, shoppers will see a message that says, "By continuing to purchase, you are agreeing to our Terms and conditions as well as privacy policy" with a link to the corresponding page (if set).
+existBlock version of Checkoutin which the shopper will see a message that says, "By continuing to purchase, you agree to our Terms and conditions as well as privacy policy" with a link to the corresponding page (if set).
 This message can be edited in the block editor to suit your needs.

 checkout endpoint